 What Are the Symptoms of a Pinched Femoral Nerve?

 A pinched femoral nerve can cause various symptoms, depending on the severity of the pinch and the location.
-The most common symptom is numbness in any part of the leg, usually felt in the front and inside of the thigh.
+The most common symptom is numbness in any leg part, usually in the front and inside of the thigh.

 Other symptoms include: